モロッコ

 • Morocco - Chaouen

-• Kasbah, 15th-century fortress, and sunset from the White Spanish Mosque The town's name comes from the two peaks rising above the hill and means "two horns."
+• Kasbah, 15th-century fortress, and sunset from the White Spanish Mosque The town’s name comes from the two peaks rising on the hill and means "two horns."
 Walk the steep cobblestone streets and enjoy the beautiful scenery of blue-painted buildings.

 • Attachment Image from Itinerary Row: 55746 Attachment Image from Itinerary Row: 55746 Attachment Image from Itinerary Row: 55746

-• Private car transfer Return to the riad.
+• Private transfer Return to the riad.

 • Dinner